Dysfunctional Levels in Nonprofit Boards & Organizations.

 Mildly Dysfunctional: Board meeting attendance can be a problem, left unattended by the board chair and CEO.
 Agendas are not completed within the meeting time frame.
-Strategic planning discussions take place once a year with little reference to it between annual meeting retreats.
+Strategic planning takes place once a year with little reference to it between annual meeting retreats.
 Goals are established without measured outcomes.

 On the other hand, budgets and finances are reasonably well handled.
 Incremental growth each year is modest.
 Board recruitment takes place largely based on board contacts and friendships, with a few recommendations by the CEO.
 Most everyone on the board is mildly or fully dedicated to the organization’s mission.

-Moderately Dysfunctional: All of the above dysfunctions, plus one or more of the following ones:
+Moderately Dysfunctional: Many of the above dysfunctions, plus one or more of the following ones:

 • The board chair and/or the CEO receive heightened deference in board discussions.